flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 BT Mobile

-BT owns EE, so unsurprisingly BT Mobile’s terms here are largely the same.
-It will increase prices by the CPI rate plus 3.9% on the 31st of March each year, based on the CPI rate published in January of the same year – which in 2024 was 4.0%.
+For older plans, it will increase prices by the CPI rate plus 3.9% on the 31st of March each year, based on the December CPI rate published in January of – which for December 2024 was 2.5%.

 Note that BT Mobile no longer offers plans to new customers, so this will only apply to existing customers.